rage-against-the-machine-learning/rent-v-buy/README.md

     ```
     (venv) [rent-v-buy]$ pip install -r requirements.txt
     ```
-Note: we intentionall did not upload the virtual env directory to git.
+Note: we intentionally did not upload the virtual env directory to git.
 You are required to create a fresh venv/ locally.

 #### IB.
 How to run (in dev environment)
 ```